sstaub/eOS/README.md

 **!!!
 This works not as ecpected, there is a bug in the LWIP libray which is causing a massive lost of packages**
 - https://github.com/stm32duino/STM32Ethernet
 - https://github.com/stm32duino/LwIP

+## Hardware
+The library support hardware elements like encoders, faders, buttons with some helper functions.
+The library allows you to use hardware elements as an object and with the use of the helper functions, code becomes much easier to write and read and to understand.
+- **Buttons**
+	You can use every momentary push button on the market, e.g. MX Keys, the keys are available with different push characters and have therefore different color markers.
+One pin must connect to a Digital Pin D*n* the other to ground.<br>
+	**!
+A 100nF capacitor is recommended between the button pins !**<br>
+- **Faders**
+  Recommended are linear faders with 10k Ohm from **Bourns** or **ALPS** which are available in different lengths and qualities.<br>
+	Beware that ARM boards like STM32-Nucleo or Teensy 4.x use 3.3V, classic AVR boards like Arduino UNO use 5V.
+The leveler must connect to the Analog Pin A*n*.
+The other pins must connect to ground and 3.3V or 5V.<br>
+	**!
+A 10nF capacitor is recommended between leveler and ground !**<br>

+- **Rotary Encoders**
+  You can use encoders from **ALPS** or equivalent.
+	The middle pin of the encoders must connect to ground, the both other pins A/B must connect to Digital Pins D*n*.<br>
+  **!
+Two 100nF capacitors are recommended between the button pin A/B and ground !**<br>

+### Additional Advices for Analog Pins
+The most problems comes from bad grounding and cables that are to long, on PCB's the shielding design is very important.

+- **Arduino UNO, MEGA with WIZnet 5500**
+Use AREF Pin instead +5V to the top (single pin) of the fader (100%).
+Use GND next to AREF and connect to the center button pin (2 pins, the outer pin is normally for the leveler) of the fader (0%)

+- **STM32-Nucleo**
+use IOREF Pin instead +3.3V to the top (single pin) of the fader (100%).
+GND to the center button pin (2 pins, the outer pin is normally for the leveler) of the fader (0%).

+- **TEENSY 3.x with WIZnet 5500**
++3.3V to the top (single pin) of the fader (100%) use ANALOG GND instead the normal GND to the center button pin (2 pins, the outer pin is normally for the leveler) of the fader (0%).

 ## Plans for Future versions:
 - Parsers for extracting implicit OSC outputs, like Wheel, Softkey ...